wagtail/wagtail/docs/advanced_topics/add_to_django_project.rst

     'wagtail.contrib.redirects.middleware.RedirectMiddleware',
   ]

-Wagtail requires several common Django middleware modules to work and cover basic security.
-Wagtail provides its own middleware to cover these tasks:
+Wagtail depends on the default set of Django middleware modules, to cover basic security and functionality such as login sessions.
+One additional middleware module is provided:

 ``RedirectMiddleware``
   Wagtail provides a simple interface for adding arbitrary redirects to your site and this module makes it happen.